floydwch/invoice/README.md

 ## Conclusion

-This assessment project demonstrates how to build a data dashboard with modern/trendy web technologies.
+This assessment project demonstrates how to build a simple data dashboard with modern/trendy web technologies.